UTSCCSCC01/project-ez4-0/doc/sprint1/sprint1.md

 # Sprint 1
-The following are information about our sprint 1 including goal,
+The following are information about our sprint 1 planning

 ### Meeting Date
 June 4, 2021